zopefoundation/zope.component/docs/hacking.rst

    $ bzr push lp:~jrandom/zope.component/cool_feature

-After pushing your branch, you can link it to a bug report on Launchpad, or request that the maintainers merge your branch using the Launchpad "merge request" feature.
+After pushing your branch, you can link it to a bug report on Github, or request that the maintainers merge your branch using the Launchpad "merge request" feature.